 As far as my philosophy, I am a firm believer in the 10,000-hour rule as discussed Malcolm Gladwell’s book, Outliers.

 He proposed that there is a point where a business person or artist has put over 10,000 hours into their craft and it becomes second nature to them.
 The work begins to have a flow to it that is hard to categorize or chart; I agree.
+Lawyers that never try or handle complex claims have no idea how to proceed.
+They may use industry terms, but its just a show and their inexperience can cost you thousands of dollars.

 Getting through serious injuries often involves a financial balancing act and time is a luxury.
 Although insurance claims involve a cumbersome and slow series of formal steps, I do my best to explain the bottlenecks and long term strategy.
 If I tell a client that it will take a number of months to solve a problem or to obtain the correct settlement, I also point out the alternatives and the dollar cost to short cuts.